jle64/nautilus-search-by-image/README.md

 # Reverse image search for Nautilus

-Nautilus plugin that adds contextual menu entries on image files to do a reverse image search on them using Google or Yandex.
+Nautilus plugin that adds contextual menu entries on image files to do a reverse image search on them using ~~Google~~ (broken) or Yandex.

 ![Sreencapture](screencapture.png)